 Sir Alex Ferguson is the most successful British football manager of all time, having led Manchester United to 38 trophies in his 26-year reign as Manager of the club.
 Many regard him among the best managers ever to have lived.

-Yet this quote is an acknowledgement, from a manager synonymous with success (and whom the media often portrayed as holding an iron grip over his players), that the best coaches play a facilitative role — not a commanding one.
-Contrary to public perceptions, his coaching philosophy was also centred upon empowerment and an appreciation of how athletes learn.
+Yet this quote is an acknowledgement, from a manager and coach synonymous with success (a firm believer in discipline, whom the media often portrayed as holding an iron grip over his players), that the best coaches play a facilitative role — not a commanding one.
+Contrary to public perceptions, Ferguson’s coaching values and coaching philosophy were also centred upon empowerment and an appreciation of how athletes learn.

 Ferguson’s example is a helpful reminder that, no matter how much knowledge we have, the process of effectively coaching and developing athletes means trusting the individuals in front of us and giving them the best tools to succeed — not attempting to be the fount of all wisdom.

-Great coaches, according to Ferguson, don’t control their players; they prepare and inspire them to go out and perform to the best of their abilities.
-This is perhaps the starkest acknowledgement on our list that, to be successful — especially in the field of developing athletes — we must first put our egos aside.
+A solid coaching philosophy, according to Ferguson, does not elevate the manager or coach — it focuses on helping athletes get the best out of themselves.
+Great coaches, he says, don’t control their players; they prepare and inspire them to go out and perform to the full extent of their abilities.
+This is perhaps the starkest acknowledgement on our list that, to be successful — especially in the field of coaching and developing athletes — we must first put our egos aside.

-- We should empower athletes and give them ownership of their learning.
-This will help them to become independent decision-makers.
+• The most successful coaching philosophies empower athletes and give them ownership of their learning, thus helping them to become independent decision-makers.

 Image Source: Unsplash